crowsonkb/k-diffusion/README.md

 ## Enhancements/additional features:

-- k-diffusion supports an experimental model output type, an isotropic Gaussian, which seems to have a lower gradient noise scale and to train faster than Karras et al. (2022) diffusion models.
+- k-diffusion supports a soft version of [Min-SNR loss weighting](https://arxiv.org/abs/2303.09556) for improved training at high resolutions with less hyperparameters than the loss weighting used in Karras et al. (2022).

 - k-diffusion has wrappers for [v-diffusion-pytorch](https://github.com/crowsonkb/v-diffusion-pytorch), [OpenAI diffusion](https://github.com/openai/guided-diffusion), and [CompVis diffusion](https://github.com/CompVis/latent-diffusion) models allowing them to be used with its samplers and ODE/SDE.